The Catcher in the Rye

 Booker says that in the "falling stage," the hero is "underdeveloped" and in the shadow of something "dark" that may "spring entirely from within the hero's own personality."
-In other words, there's no evil spell being cast over Holden – he's doing this all to himself.
-By writing off everyone around him as "phony bastards," Holden renders impossible the chance for him to ever connect with a person, essentially prohibiting his own happiness.
+Yep.
+Sounds about right to us.
+By writing off everyone around him as "phony bastards," Holden makes it impossible for himself to ever connect with another person.

 In this stage, the "dark" power seems to have receded.
 Hm.
 This one's a little trickier, but it still seems to fit: Holden thinks that by leaving Pencey, he can leave behind the phonies and embrace a more genuine, open life.
 And when he gets to New York, he definitely does call up old friends (and make new ones).